ndench/ndench.github.io/links.md

 * An example of how to migrate legacy code to use [dependency injection](https://matthiasnoback.nl/2018/06/road-to-dependency-injection/)
 * A lecture by Bob Martin about [SOLID principles of Object Oriented and Agile design](https://www.youtube.com/watch?v=TMuno5RZNeE).
 * A quick explanation of the [collector pattern](https://www.tomasvotruba.cz/blog/2018/06/14/collector-pattern-for-dummies/).
+* Why you should embrace the [Majestic Monolith](https://m.signalvnoise.com/the-majestic-monolith-29166d022228) especially with a small team.
+* [What's so great about OOP](https://kevinsmith.io/whats-so-great-about-oop) a comparison between procedural and object-oriented.

 # Testing